anyatibrian/loaner/README.md

 ### Endpoint Update

 ```
-Go to the utils folder and file called constants.ts and add the neccerry backend url so that you can be able to connect to your repective backend
+Go to the utils folder and file called constants.ts and add the necessary backend url so that you can be able to connect to your respective backend

 ```